Heejin: 2016–2022: Debut with Loona and Mix Nine

 On September 26, 2016, Blockberry Creative announced that Heejin was going to be the first member of their upcoming girl group Loona.
 As part of the group's pre-debut release strategy, Heejin then went on to release her self-titled single album alongside its single "Vivid" on October 5.

 In November 2016, Heejin was featured on the song "I'll Be There" on the debut single album of Loona member HyunJin.
 The two also later featured on the song "The Carol", which was released as part of Loona member Haseul's debut single album in December, 2016.
-In January 2017, Heejin would collaborate once again with Hyunjin for the song "My Sunday" which was released as part of Loona member Yeojin's debut solo album.
+In January 2017, Heejin would collaborate again with Hyunjin for the song "My Sunday" which was released as part of Loona member Yeojin's debut single album.

 On February 14, 2017, Heejin was announced to debut in Loona's first sub-unit Loona 1/3 alongside members Haseul, Hyunjin, and Vivi.
 They subsequently debuted on March 13 with their mini album Love & Live.
 In October, Heejin auditioned alongside members Haseul, and Hyunjin for the survival reality show Mix Nine.
 She passed the audition, and went on as a participant until the final episode, where she finished 4th amongst the female participants.

-On March 30, 2018, Heejin featured on the song "Rosy" alongside her members Gowon and Hyeju (also known by her former stage name Olivia Hye), which was part of Olivia Hye's debut single album.
-Heejin officially debuted with Loona as a full group on August 20, 2018 with the release of their debut EP [+ +].
+On March 30, 2018, Heejin featured on the song "Rosy" alongside her members Go Won and Hyeju, which was part of the latter's debut single album.
+Heejin officially debuted with Loona as a full group on August 20, 2018, with the release of their debut EP [+ +].

 On November 28, 2022, JTBC Entertainment News reported that nine members of Loona, including Heejin, had filed an application for a provisional injunction to suspend their exclusive contract with Blockberry Creative, following member Chuu's expulsion three days earlier.